Criminal Minds: How to think like a hacker?

 It has been estimated that businesses lose annually $3.8 million Annually to Cyber Exploitations.
 You can read about it here.
 In fact, in the past few months only, large online song portal and taxi-for-hire websites have been hacked using vulnerabilities like SQL Injection.
 Following is the list of most commonly exploited vulnerabilities other than SQL Injection.

 After vulnerability detection, patching application source code is not always possible for many reasons.
-For continuous protection, web application firewall is a feasible solution that not only prevents attacks but also provides data on attack attempts.
+For continuous protection, a web application firewall is a feasible solution that not only prevents attacks but also provides data on attack attempts.
 It helps to learn more about techniques that attackers use and then framing better policies to detect and protect web applications.

 Distributed denial-of-service (DDoS) is exploitation that all web applications are vulnerable to.
 It is an absolute weapon that all crooks enjoy using against helpless websites.
 Hired bot services are used to send thousands of requests to the server in a bid to choke it completely.
 Under a successful DDoS attack, users are unable to access the website, as the server is busy processing requests from bots before it crashes completely.
 In fact, there have been reports of distributed denial-of-service attacks that had lasted for weeks.